SafeComms/safecomms-wordpress/README.md

 ## Notes
 - API key is never rendered in clear text after save.
 - On comment rate-limit/error, comments are held unless fail-open is enabled.
-- Only HTTPS endpoints are used for the SafeComms API call.